-Reason for band A Description of band A priority reason Relevant priority date Time limits for bidding Consequence of Refusal Enabling adoption or fostering (group 10) Where agreement has been reached to provide public rented housing on the recommendation of Children's Services as suitable to adopt or foster one or more children.
+Reason for band A+ Description of band A+ priority reason Relevant priority date Time limits for Consequence of Refusal Enabling adoption or fostering (group 10) Where agreement has been reached to provide public rented housing on the recommendation of Children's Services as suitable to adopt or foster one or more children.
 In order to do this they need more appropriate housing but do not have the means to source the accommodation themselves.
 In these cases we will offer flexible tenancies which are unlikely to be renewed if fostering ceases.
 Date of approval/ referral.
-Normally 3 - 6 Downgrade to months.
-We band C if direc will make a offer is refused direct offer if there is a failure to bid, view or accept offers Downgrade to band C if direct offer is refused Underoccupa- tion ( transfers only ) (group 7) Applicant is willing to move to a property with fewer bedrooms or needs to downsize to downsize because their home is no longer affordable.
-They may be eligible for the Underoccupation Incentive Scheme Date applied to downsize No time limit No refusal penalty
+Normally 3 - 6 months.
+We will make a direct offer if there is a failure to bid, view or accept offers Underoccupation (transfers only) (group 7) Applicant is willing to move to a property with fewer bedrooms or needs to downsize because their home is no longer affordable.
+They may be eligible for the Underoccupation Incentive Scheme.
+Date applied to downsize No time limit No refusal penalty♥ Tenancy succession/ occupiers holding over (group 11) Those without a right of succession and those occupying property of which they are not the tenant, if approved jointly by the tenancy management and housing assessment service managers for an offer of suitable alternative housing (see Appendix 7 on the assessment process for this).
+Date approved for re-housing We will make a direct offer if there is a failure to bid, view or accept offers proceedings will be commenced usually after

-If the applicant requests we may be able to re-house them and their adult child separately (for example if they need 2 bedrooms and live in a 3-bedroom home we could re-house in two separate 1-bedroom homes and give the tenant underoccupier priority for giving up 1 bedroom)
+^{}If the applicant requests we may be able to re-house them and their adult child separately (for example if they need 2 bedrooms and live in a 3-bedroom home we could re-house in two separate 1-bedroom homes and give the tenant underoccupier priority for giving up 1 bedroom)

-If the applicant is moving because of unaffordability (because of the "bedroom tax" for public sector tenants on benefit) and gets into arrears, or their arrears increase, following a refusal or failure to bid, one direct offer will be made and notice of seeking possession issued if this is refused.
-Priority will remain A\ until re-housed, evicted, or the arrears are cleared.
+[♥]If the applicant is moving because of unaffordability (because of the "bedroom tax" for public sector tenants on benefit) and gets into arrears, or their arrears increase, following a refusal or failure to bid, one direct offer will be made and notice of seeking possession issued if this is refused.
+Priority will remain A until re-housed, evicted, or the arrears are cleared.